OnroerendErfgoed/atramhasis/docs/source/demo.rst

    $ python -m venv atramhasis_demo
    $ . atramhasis_demo/bin/activate
-   # Make sure pip and setuptools are up to date
+   # Make sure pip and pip-tools are up to date
-   $ pip install --upgrade pip setuptools
+   $ pip install --upgrade pip pip-tools
-   $ pip install -U cookiecutter
+   $ pip install --upgrade cookiecutter

 Once cookiecutter is installed, you use it to generate the demo site.